SummaryRead the full fact sheet

 - There is a financial cost.
 Cosmetic surgery does not usually qualify for rebates from Medicare or private health insurance.

-You may want to ask your doctor for advice about a suitable and reputable doctor or hospital where implant surgery is performed.
-At your first consultation, you should ask the surgeon about their training and experience.
+You may want to ask your doctor for advice about a where implant surgery is performed.
+At your first consultation, you should ask the medical practitioner about their training and experience.

 It is preferable to have this procedure done by a reputable professional who is specially trained to perform the type of implant surgery you desire, and has a lot of experience in carrying out this operation.